ENFORCEMENT OF SUPPORT OBLIGATION

 (c) pay the cost of the tests, subject to

-recoupment from the alleged father if paternity is established;
+recoupment from the alleged father if parentage is established;

 (d) order a second test if the original test